carpentries-incubator/iot-novice/episodes/08-subscribe.md

 At this point your ESP microcontroller board should have a temperature and a light level sensor on it.
 It should have connected to your local network and to an MQTT broker and it is publishing the readings to a topic to the MQTT broker.

 We now need client software to connect to the MQTT broker and subscribe to the topic to which your sensor readings are published.
+There are quite a few clients available as well as libraries for several programming languages including Python.
+For this lesson we are going to use MQTTX, a cross platform, open source application.

+MQTTX can be downloaded from [https://mqttx.app/](https://mqttx.app/).

 ::::::::::::::::::::::::::::::::::::: keypoints